saqijaan/laravel-model-json/README.md

 }
 ```

-The JSON column values can then be via an object property:-
+The JSON column values can then be get or set via an object property:-
+(the value can be an array or an object too!)

 ```php
 $user->settings()->showProfilePicture;